Bidean nam Bian & Stob Coire

 The main car park for this hike is the one

-as seen right.
-There are other car parks close
+There are other car parks close by should this

-in the distance, past the two peaks closest to
+the ones out in the distance, past the two

 The main hiking route is to make your way

-from this car park to the good path up between
+from the car park to the good path up the right

 turn right close to the top of the waterfalls